 Highest Handicap in Bowling

-A situation where something like this would happen is, let us say the basis score was 270 in a tournament, and you ended up scoring 230 in the game while the handicap was around 70 because of how well you played the game.
-In that case, your total score will be exactly 300 according to the rules, and no one can take that away from you.
+A situation where something like this would happen is, let us say, the basis score was 270 in a tournament, and you scored 230 in the game, while the handicap was around 70 because of how well you played the game.
+Your total score will be 300 according to the rules, and no one can take that away from you.

 If you have an average of over 220, most leagues will not give bowlers a handicap, so technically, 219 is the highest possible handicap a bowler can receive.

 So, the chances of you scoring a 300 with the help of the handicap score are minimal.
-It would help if you were looking to practice scoring a perfect game without needing any handicap.
+It would help if you were looking to practice scoring a perfect game without any handicaps.

 That is what a professional does, and that is very common nowadays.
-Even on record, there are so many instances of bowlers scoring a top-notch perfect game, and you can take inspiration from them to score just as well as them.
+Even on record, there are many instances of bowlers scoring a top-notch perfect game, and you can take inspiration from them to achieve just as well.

 Conclusion